-The purposes of a Class AA program shall be to prepare educators on the sixthyear level to serve effectively in either teaching or instructional support positions.
+The purposes of a Class AA program shall be to prepare educators on the sixth-year level to serve effectively in either teaching or instructional support positions.
 Students pursuing an Ed.S. program must complete a planned program of graduate work to acquire knowledge and skills above the level required for completion of a Class A program.
 The curriculum shall be in work approved by the graduate school or division of the institution as meeting standards of quality for study at the sixth-year level.
-Specific courses are determined by the School of Education advisor, based upon departmental requirements and the student's needs and goals.
+Specific courses are determined by the College of Education advisor, based upon departmental requirements and the student's needs and goals.

 To be eligible for an Alabama Class AA teaching certificate, the student must maintain a 3.25 GPA on all Ed.S. course work in their program area and a 3.25 GPA on all graduate course work taken.
+For candidates unconditionally admitted on July 1, 2017, and thereafter a minimum GPA of 3.50 overall is required for Class AA program completion.
 No grade below C will be accepted for graduate credit.